Communities

 24 volts is probably used more often than 28 volts and quite possibly 72 volts is more common than 60 volts.
 15 volts is also commonly used.

-2kind‭ wrote about 3 years ago · edited about 3 years ago
+2kind‭ wrote over 3 years ago · edited over 3 years ago

 I've been using 72V extensively and found that 60V was more common simply because it's in the "Low Voltage" category.
 It was battery-powered, though.
 Still, why 3.3V and not 3V?
 Most(every?) of the IC's accepting 3.3V could accept 3V so I assumed there is some historic reason behind the 3.3 value.